About ESHCC

 Master students at Campus Woudestein

-The Erasmus School of History, Culture and Communication (ESHCC) is one of the schools of the Erasmus University Rotterdam.
-ESHCC hosts the Departments of History, Arts and Culture Studies, and Media & Communication at Erasmus University.
-Accordingly, the Faculty conducts research in the fields of history, arts and culture, and media and communication.
+The Erasmus School of History, Culture and Communication (ESHCC) is an interdisciplinary faculty within Erasmus University Rotterdam, comprising the departments of History, Arts and Culture Studies, and Media and Communication.

 Our departments